 The World Trade Organization (WTO) has brought 159 member nations, responsible for 97 percent of world trade, under its fold over the past eighteen years, and helped reduce tariffs on goods and services and boost global economic output.
 But since the Doha Round was launched, in 2001, negotiations have stalled on further trade liberalization and efforts to provide better access for developing countries to global markets.
 Dozens of bilateral and regional trade agreements have been signed as multilateral trade talks languished, raising concerns about the relevance of the WTO as a viable forum to reach multilateral pacts and its ability to push the global trade agenda forward.
-A meeting in Bali in December 2013 has been billed by WTO Director-General Roberto Azevêdoas a last chance to salvage the Doha round and keep the WTO from becoming an organization that only monitors other agreements and settles disputes.
+Yet a new trade agreement did boost the organization at a conference in Bali at the end of 2013.
+Billed by WTO Director-General Roberto Azevêdo as a last chance to salvage the Doha round, officials concluded the WTO's first multilateral deal at the conference, and agreed to implement the Bali Package.

 What is the WTO?